GitHub Integration

 Re-setup OAuth

 Sometimes you may need to rerun the OAuth setup, e.g. if a more recent version of SmartGit will request additional scopes.
-Usually, it’s sufficient to just open Preferences, section Authentication, open the GitHub hosting provider and invoke Generate Token there.
+Usually, it is sufficient to just open Preferences, section Authentication, open the GitHub hosting provider and invoke Generate Token.
 If this does not solve your problem, take following steps to rerun the OAuth setup from scratch:

 Authentication fails with 403: ‘Although you appear to have the correct authorization credentials…’

-Up to (including) version 23.1, specific organization configurations may result in authorization problems like:
+Up to (including) version 23.1, specific organization configurations may result in authorization problems such as:

 Although you appear to have the correct authorization credentials, the … organization has enabled OAuth App access restrictions, meaning that data access to third-parties is limited.
 For more information on these restrictions, including how to enable this app, visit https://docs.github.com/articles/restricting-access-to-your-organization-s-data/